MindCo

 Target Group

-In China, the average stroke onset age is 66, making it common among middle-aged and elderly populations.
-Due to differing rehabilitation needs between retirees and working individuals, the target demographic is focused on those aged 55 and above.
+In China, the average stroke onset age is 66, making it common among those 55 and older.

 For elderly patients:

-Their ability to access information and learn new skills is limited.
+• Their ability to access information and learn is limited.

 Stroke patients aged 55 and above